 - pay costs in an amount decided by the court; and

 - obey any other order.

-If you are looking for recourse as the result of your former spouse having breached the terms of a Court Order, please contact us to set up a free initial consultation at (905) 581-7222, or visit our website.
+If you are looking for recourse as the result of your former spouse having breached the terms of a Court Order, please contact us to set up a free initial in-office consultation at 905-581-7222, or visit our website.

 For the Feldstein Family Law Group, I’m Nick Slinko.